simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 The road, washed away by rains, exhausted the horses.
 We stopped in Kurlyk.
 We shall have to sit through the night.
 But it is no hardship to spend the night in a place where the teaching of the White Burkhan and his benevolent friend Oirot were born.
 The name of Oirot has been accepted by a whole district.
 Here, verily, they expect the coming of the White Burkhan.
 In the cliffs towering over Kurlyk, the entrances of the caves loom dark.
 These caves penetrate deeply: their depth has not been ascertained.
-There are also secret passages---from Tibet, through Kunlun, through Altyntag, through Turfan; the Long Ear knows of secret passages.
+There are also secret passages---from Tibet, through Kuen lun, through Altyntag, through Turfan; the Long Ear knows of secret passages.
 How many people have saved themselves in these passages and caves!
 Reality has become a fairy tale.
 Just as the black aconite of the Himalaya has become the Fire-Blossom.

 - - - - -